EnricDelgado/TripledotTechnicalTest/README.md

 Due to having to rush through the Technical Test, the code has been deteriorating and generating big code smells, specially when it comes to violating the Single Responsiblity principle.
 With more time, I'd stick to cleaner code

 ### Sketchy Localisation System
 Script execution order hasn't been managed quite well with the localisation system, and the Signleton pattern hasn't been working properly - so the references had to be forced into the texts.
 With more time, I'd dig deeper on that matter.
-Also, the language dropdown could be extremely improved, both in visuals and functionality
+Also, the language dropdown could be extremely improved, both in visuals and functionality, since the language can be changed only once

 ### Implement Currency Bindings
 Right now, currencies are not binded to anything; it's plain text.
 With more time, I'd bind them to a simple observer-like pattern for them to increase when capturing different in-game events